olincollege/SoftSysCompilingCaterpillars/reports/report_2.md

 Rishita Sarin, Grant Miner, Abitamim Bharmal

 ## Project Goal
+The goal of this project was to develop static checking and assembly code generation capabilities in our compiler.
+A compiler takes source code written in high level languages such as python and C and converts it into machine code which can be interpreted by the CPU of the computer.
+Compilers have a front-end and back-end interface.

+Our basic toy compiler performs arithmetic functions namely addition, subtraction, multiplication, and division on floating numbers (one operation at a time - example 1 + 2 would yield 3) and assign numerical values to variables (example a = 4).
+It also has if/else statement and while loop interpretation functionality to perform advanced operations.

-This project, we built on our our toy compiler project from last sprint and added static checking and code generation capabilities to it.
-We took the parser output to generate assembly code in x86.
+This project, we took the parser output to generate assembly code in x86.
 Our lower bound was to have a functional static check and add code generation for variable declaration, arithmetic operations with two operands and one operator, and if/else statements.
 Time permitting, our upper bound was be to execute the same for while loops.
 We were able to achieve both our lower bound and upper bound goals.

 ## Learning Goals

 We all shared the same learning goals this project.
 Our primary goal was to learn and gain experience in x86 assembly language.
 We were also hope to develop our skills of working in a team based software project with a special focus in delegation of tasks, keeping up with documentation, and maintaing communication within the team via regular syncs.

 Rishita was originally also interested in pursuing the tasks related to being a PM on a software project team.
 However, as it turns out there are not too many PM related tasks within this team.
 We all mutually delegated tasks and maintained communication.
 Thereby, Rishita pivoted her learning goals to gain experience in writing code from scratch in C (in addition to learning about x86).

 Grant wanted to develop a moderate ability to translate code into assembly by hand, and he was looking forward to validating the code generation for the test files.